scasasso/kaggle_RRVF/README.md

 ```bash
 python fit_fixed_latency.py
 ```
 All the "fit scripts" create a `.pkl` file with the model and the `.csv` to be submitted to Kaggle.
+The scripts assume that there is a `data` directory with 2 files in it:
+- `train.tsv`
+- `test.tsv`

 ## Configurations
 Configurables are defined in `defines.py`